 The merchant site may also monitor Notification and Error events sent from the process.
-The Checkout Button will render to the screen only when initialized with a valid token.
 Error messages and runtime errors will be returned to the merchant site if the token or the transaction is invalid.

 Upon approval, the merchant may store the returned 'applicationId' value for later use in completing the transaction.
 The Checkout button may function as a standalone button or may be used in connection with the Snap Checkout Mark, which provides a Snap authorized graphic for use as a radio selection option.

 Import the script in the <head> section of your website, using the code snippet below.
 The script should load before your document body loads.
 The same script is used for both testing and production.

 Add an element to your website to contain the Snap Checkout button.

 Obtain a reference to your shopping cart data.
 Format the transaction in JSON as shown.
 The transaction should confirm tospecification.
 You will pass this transaction to launchCheckout action.